EnriqueKi/creativeCoding-projections-2024/README.md

 ## Peer.coding
 11.Sept to 14.Sept

+Invite ChatGPT into your peer coding ensemble and produce a sketch.

 ## Feral.aker
 15.Sept to 21.Sept

 Cut/Copy/Paste code from everywhere all at once! -> Remix! and Steal!